studio-thgie/ma-design.thgie.ch/index.md

 ---

-[[Journal]] contains the research log since the beginning of the project.
+[Journal](Journal.md) contains the research log since the beginning of the project.
 It holds major events, reflexions and decisions regarding this research endeavour.
-Under [[Findings and Output]] I gathered most of the more relevant products that emerged out of my work here.
+Under [Findings and Output](Findings%20and%20Output.md) I gathered most of the more relevant products that emerged out of my work here.
 You'll find some texts but also colloquia paper and a variety of presentations.
-All data I captured are to found under [[Research Data]], such as interview transcripts, field notes and a handful of photos from the participatory observation.
+All data I captured are to found under [Research Data](Research%20Data.md), such as interview transcripts, field notes and a handful of photos from the participatory observation.

 ---